laiaferrer/ESPER-DEBS-2013-Challenge/explanation3.md

 cell_y2 = (cellY - 1) * (field_height / gridRows);
 ```

-All of this is logged using a queue-based `AsyncLogger`, and values are formatted to two decimal places.
+All outputs are logged with `AsyncLogger`, rounded to two decimal places.

 ---

 ##  Multi-Resolution Support

-This entire process is repeated for all 4 grid configurations and 4 time windows.
-Each configuration outputs a separate stream, allowing full heatmap granularity across time and space.
+The logic above is repeated for all combinations of grid sizes and time windows.
+Each pair produces a unique result stream, offering fine-grained spatial and temporal heatmap statistics.

 ---